mark-hahn/find-selection/README.md

 If nothing is selected or there is no next occurrence of the selected text then nothing will happen.

 These search functions work whether the find/replace dialog is open or not.
-If the find/replace dialog has been open since the editor loaded then the search text is inserted into the find dialog (open or not) so the next F3 uses that text.
+The find-dialog is not affected.

 The functions are also available in the packages menu and in the editor context menu.